fluese/layerMapping/README.md

 ## Things to do
 1. Get rid of MATLAB dependencies
-2. Specify files, paths, and flags from outside the script
-3. Flag to write all data to disk or final results only
+2. Flag to write all data to disk or final results only
-4. Add logging feature
+3. Add logging feature

 ## Version
-0.97 (14.09.2022)
+0.99 (20.01.2023)

 ## Contact information
 Dr. Falk Luesebrink